Why I Quit Marijuana

 Wait, before you think, oh it’s just Cannabis, it’s not that harmful, it’s not that addictive, read this.

-Today I’m sober, it’s a daily struggle, but life has gotten exponentially better since I quit, here is why…
+Today I’m sober.
+It’s still a struggle but life has gotten exponentially better since I quit, here is what happened…

 I had my first taste of the effects of Cannabis in Afghanistan.
 “Yeah man, Afghani Kush,” is what some people say when I tell this story.
 It was true, it was extremely potent, I thought I went blind the first time I smoked it!
 I was in the Army and stationed in Hawaii before we deployed to war.
-I went from surfing and feeling free like a young man should to Afghanistan where I felt trapped, in a constant sense of heightened alertness and marching endless hours on dessert sands with 100s of lbs of gear on my body.
-My mind was in a constant low level fight or flight mode heightened by the occasional rocket attack, road side bomb or potential for ambush.
-I found solace in smoking cigarettes, playing Halo and watching bootleg war movies, but cannabis transported me back to paradise.
+I went from surfing and feeling free to Afghanistan where I felt trapped.
+I was in constant fear and a heightened alert.
+I went marching endlessly in the dessert sands with pounds of gear on my body.
+My mind was in a constant low level fight-or-flight mode heightened by the occasional rocket attack, road side bomb or potential for ambush.
+I found some relief in smoking cigarettes, playing video games and watching bootleg war movies, but cannabis transported me back to paradise.

 What happened in my brain at that time was this.
 Our brain and body is constantly trying to achieve a happy equilibrium.
 In biology this is called “homeostasis”.
 For example, when you experience cold, your brain is slightly stressed by this discomfort, it then signals for you to make a fire or put on a sweater.
 When you are hungry your brain signals for you to get some food.
 Done.
 Stress resolved.
 Back to normal.